GreenNinjaBoy/Story-Time-Adventures-PP3/README.md

 	 - Nodejs
 	Ensure that they are listed in this order (if they aren't you can move them freely to ensure they are in this order)
 - Connect your Heroku with your GitHub account and select the repository you are working on.
+- Then at the bottom, you can either choose to deploy your repository manually or have the system do it for you automatically.

+** Insert image**

+## Credits

+**Code**

+ - A lot of the code used came from research found on [Stackoverflow](https://stackoverflow.com/)

+**Content**

+ - The developer wrote all content.

+**Media**

+ - All ASCII text art came from using [pyfiglet](https://pypi.org/project/pyfiglet/0.7/)
+ - All images used for the README.md can be found [here.](https://github.com/GreenNinjaBoy/Story-Time-Adventures-PP3/tree/main/assets/readme-images)

+## Acknowledgements

+This was my third project that was created and developed for portfolio as a student of  [Code Institute](https://codeinstitute.net/)  currently undertaking their course in Full Stack Software Development.

+I would like to thank the following for all of the support throughout the development phase.

+-   The Code Institute community, including fellow students and staff.
+-   My family, especially my daugher who enjoyed reading along with the stories as they developed.
+My friends, and peers who have helped during the testing phase and provided valuable feedback.
+-   My Mentor lauren-nicole Popich for her continuing advice and support during the development process.
+I can honestly say without her knowledge and guidence I would not be at the stage iIam at now

+Jamie Connell Code Institute Student 2023